xocolatl-aficionado/heart/README.md

 - ```npm install ```
 - Every commit to the ```adi/feature```, or ```faizan/feature``` or ```main``` branch will be auto deployed to the respective demo url (Netlify).

-- Need to run the backend separately (``` python3 backend.py```) on a local machine and expose it via ngrok.
-The Ngrok url is currently hardcoded into the codebase, but this will change each time ngrok is restarted.
-Please set acordingly as per [docs](https://ngrok.com/docs/getting-started/).
+- Need to run the backend separately (``` python3 backend.py```) on a local machine via the deploy script.
+The backend url is currently statically defined in the html script tag, and will change each time a deploy is done.

 #### Credits: This [repo](https://github.com/richrd/heart-rate-monitor), provided us with a way to begin w/o the hassle of a mobile app setup and play with sensor readings immediately.
 I'm extremely grateful for this.
 We have thereafter enhanced the app with (more)stable heart rates, and breathing routines, with the intent to turn it into a panic-diffusing human computer interative (HCI) application.